- Rapid wheelset

 The 485s are tubeless ready with full carbon rims, twinned with DT Swiss 370 Classic Hubs and DT Swiss Aero Comp spokes, with SINC ceramic bearings as standard.

-One slight hindrance to the 485s is the narrow choice of tyre size, as these wheels tend to go against the grain of aero wheelsets by allowing on 23mm of 25mm tyres, while many brands are opting for 28mm options.
+One slight hindrance to the 485s is the narrow choice of tyre size, as these wheels tend to go against the grain of aero wheelsets by recommending that they work best with a 23mm at the front and 25mm at the back, while many brands are opting for 28mm options.

 Whilst the £1,208 swing tag is clearly a big investment, with the aero credentials and all round appeal, these wheels are competitive in the market, offering outstanding aero gains while all-round potential making them a solid choice for an upgrade.